Kurt Wagner (general)

-Life
+Early life

 Wagner was born in what was then south central Germany in the city of Chemnitz (which in 1953 was officially renamed "Karl-Marx-Stadt").
 His father worked as a Tinsmith/plumber and as a lighter of the city's street-lights.
 He attended junior school from 1911 till 1919 which was followed by three years at a training college.
 During the 1920s he started an apprenticeship as an electrician and took various skilled and semi-skilled factory jobs.
 There were also periods of unemployment.
 He first joined a trades union in 1923.

 In 1928 Kurt Wagner learned the trade of a cobble stone-setter with the Chemnitz Tram Company (Chemnitzer Straßenbahngesellschaft), and he then worked at this craft till 1933.
 In December 1932 he became a member of the Communist party.
 The next month, in January 1933, the NSDAP (Nazi Party) took power and lost little time in creating a one-party state out of what had previously been an increasingly fractious multi-party democracy in Germany.
 The Communist Wagner was dismissed from the Tram Company without any notice period in April 1934.
 By now the Communist Party had been banned in Germany, but Wagner nevertheless continued to work for it as a courier in north Chemnitz, later becoming a district party leader in Chemnitz.
 He was arrested on 28 March 1935.
 He was sent for trial at the recently created People's Court in Berlin in July 1935 and sentenced to ten years imprisonment for "high treason".
 He remained in Waldheim Prison (a short distance to the north-west of Chemnitz) till 24 April 1945.
 Six of his nearly ten years of incarceration were spent in solitary confinement.